Webis-2022/rs-tandem/README.md

 ## Project description

-HTML Trainer for interview preparation.
-Generating questions on various topics using LLM.
+HTML & CSS Trainer for interview preparation.
+The app generates a wide range of questions on key topics using a language model, helping you reinforce knowledge and identify gaps.
+Suitable for both revising fundamentals and deeper practice.
+A convenient training format makes learning fast and effective.

 ## Team: